gigagraph/backbone/system-setup/ssh.md

 ## Recommended SSH key setup

 Generate 2 keys:
-- One with a strong password.
+- [One with a strong password](#generate-ssh-keys-on-a-client).
 This key will enable access by just typing a password.
-- One with a Yubikey.
-This key will be convenient to use
+- [One with a Yubikey](./authentication.md#configure-ssh-access-with-yubikey).
+This key will be convenient to use.

 ## Generate SSH keys on a client